 • the system to accept partner sales reports in their original format

-• hand-free importing of partner sales data
+• automated importing of partner sales data

 • the removal of hard-coding previously required for each integration

-Seeing test participants easily grasp the concept was exciting.
+Seeing test participants easily grasp the concept was encouraging.
 For the first time, we could picture a scalable way to process partner sales data — but I still had work to do to iron out the details.

 Finding the right interaction model